-The hospital shall develop and implement a research policy and procedures that include at least:
+The hospital shall develop and implement a research policy and procedures that includes at least:

-- a) Eligibility for enrollment in research projects or protocols. - b) Patient rights during research enrollment. - c) Confidentiality guarantees for photographs and patient information included in the research. - d) The patient has the right to withdraw from the research experiment without fear of retribution.
+- a) Eligibility for enrolment in research projects or protocols. - b) Patient rights during research enrolment. - c) Confidentiality guarantees for photographs and patient information included in the research. - d) The patient has the right to withdraw from the research experiment without fear of retribution.